3. Apply for a club gaming permit

 Under the provisions of the Gambling Act 2005 gaming activities are provided on behalf of the members of a club are treated rather differently from commercial organisations.
 The reason for this is that organisations which have been formed by a group of people with a common interest and which are run for the benefit of members do not involve the public.

 A club operates under a set of rules which are determined by the members.
 Generally a club must have a minimum of 25 members and a period of two days must elapse from the time the application for membership is made until the full benefits of membership can be made available.
 The management of the arrangements must be undertaken by a committee which is elected from within the membership.

-Please read our information about permits for gaming machines before you apply.
+Please read our information about permits and our Statement of Licensing policy under the Gambling Act 2005 before you apply.